 To blend in at Max Zorin’s mine in A View to a Kill, James Bond discards his brown leather blouson for a Zorin Industries blouson that he steals.
 The waist-length, zip-front, lightly padded Zorin Industries blouse jacket is essentially a bomber jacket.
-It looks teal-grey in the film, though in most promotional stills the jacket looks blue-grey, in a cool shade similar to air force blue.
+It looks palge azure-grey, in a shade similar to air force blue.
 It is either made of cotton or a cotton blend with nylon or polyester.
 The zip fastening is brass.

 Except for a small portion in front, the jacket’s hem is ribbed and elasticised to fit closely around the top of the hips.
 The cuffs are also ribbed and elasticised.
 The ribbed stand-up collar has a tab sewn on the left side, which can extend across the neck and button on the opposite side.
 Bond leaves the collar open with the tab folded back and held in place with a button.
 The front of the jacket has four patch pockets with pointed flaps secured with poppers.
 The top edge of the pockets slopes downward to the outside.
 The bottom two pockets take up the entire bottom half of the jacket, as seams just below the flaps across the waist in front would indicate.